West Street, Chichester, West Sussex, PO19 1QD

 The Anchor, at one time the Blew Anchor, is first mentioned in 1716, although both it and the Dolphin were rebuilt in 1768.
 However, both were preceded by the George, recorded as being on this site in the 15th century.

 The story of the Dolphin’s chaise-driver, who drove into the river and drowned one stormy night in 1808, was told by his great-grandson, HG Wells, in his 1934 Experiments in Autobiography.

-Amongst the Dolphin’s guest was another literary giant, Doctor Samuel Jackson, who was accompanied by his friend and biographer, James Boswell.
+Amongst the Dolphin’s guest was another literary giant, Doctor Samuel Johnson, who was accompanied by his friend and biographer, James Boswell.